History of Dillon Brooks in Timeline

 On April 11, 2018, Dillon Brooks scored 36 points along with seven rebounds, one assist, and two steals in a 137–123 loss against the Oklahoma City Thunder.

-In December 2018, Dillon Brooks was mistakenly involved in a failed three-way trade between the Memphis Grizzlies, the Washington Wizards, and the Phoenix Suns due to confusion with his teammate MarShon Brooks.
+In December 2018, Dillon Brooks was thought to be involved in a failed three-way trade between Memphis, the Washington Wizards and the Phoenix Suns; the trade faltered due to confusion between Dillon Brooks and MarShon Brooks.

-In January 5, 2019, Dillon Brooks suffered a ruptured ligament in his right big toe, which sidelined him for the remainder of the 2018-19 season.
+In January 2019, Dillon Brooks suffered a ruptured ligament in his right big toe, which led to him missing the remainder of the 2018-19 season.

 Dillon Brooks began the 2019–20 season as the Grizzlies' starting shooting guard.

-February 5, 2020: Signed Three-Year Extension with Grizzlies
+February 5, 2020: Signed Extension with the Grizzlies

-On February 5, 2020, after averaging 16.1 points per game over the first half of the season, Dillon Brooks signed a three-year, $35 million contract extension with the Memphis Grizzlies.
+On February 5, 2020, Dillon Brooks signed a three-year, $35 million extension with the Grizzlies.

 May 23, 2021: NBA Playoff Debut